hiim-hr/suMRak/README.md

 ------------------------------------------------------------------------

- ## BrukKit Components
+ ## suMRak Components

-BrukKit contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRI data to only one.
+suMRak contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRI data to only one.
 > [!IMPORTANT]
-> BrukKit comes with its own carefully written [MANUAL], which explains all of the components in detail and provides recommended workflow steps.
+> suMRak comes with its own carefully written [MANUAL], which explains all of the components in detail and provides recommended workflow steps.

  ------------------------------------------------------------------------